rameliaz/my-website/academic-kickstart-master/content/talk/mgsem-2019.md

 +++

 This workshop is a part of the events organised by Department of Personality and Social Pscyhology to commemorate the 36th Anniversary of Faculty of Psychology Universitas Airlangga.
-Slides will become available soon.